WTIS

-WTIS (1110 AM) is a radio station.
-Licensed to Tampa, Florida, United States, it serves the Tampa Bay area.
-The station is currently owned by George and Esperanza Arroyo, through licensee Q-Broadcasting Corporation, Inc. They also broadcast on FM translator, W266CW 101.1 FM in Tampa.
-WTIS's AM transmitter and tower are co-located with its sister station, WAMA.
+WTIS (1110 AM) is a radio station icensed to Tampa, Florida, it serves the Tampa Bay area.
+The station is currently owned by Esperanza Arroyo, through licensee Q-Broadcasting Corporation, Inc. WTIS also broadcasts on FM translator, W266CW 101.1 FM in Tampa.
+Its transmitter and tower are co-located with its sister station, WAMA.

-The AM frequency broadcasts during daytime hours only, to protect clear channel stations WBT in Charlotte, North Carolina and KFAB in Omaha, Nebraska.
+WTIS is a daytimer station, to protect clear-channel stations WBT in Charlotte, North Carolina, and KFAB in Omaha, Nebraska, it must sign off the air at sundown.

 History

 W. Walter Tison applied on January 31, 1946, to build a new radio station in Tampa.
 The application was amended in April to specify the daytime-only frequency of 1110 kHz, and the Federal Communications Commission approved on July 18, provided Tison divested his interest in Tampa station WFLA.
 WALT went on the air on December 11, 1946.
 Tison would go on to found television station WTVT.

 WALT was a pioneer Top 40 station in the Tampa area.
 In the 1960s, a weekly Sunday afternoon broadcast from Tampa Municipal Beach entitled Beach Party featured The Littlest DJ, Ricky Barone, later known as Richard Barone of The Bongos.

 In 1970, Suncoast Radio, the owners of future WQYK-FM 99.5, bought WALT and relaunched it as a country music station, WQYK.
 The signal was simulcast with WQYK-FM until 1976, when the AM station was sold to a religious broadcaster and its call letters changed to WTIS.
 (The WALT callsign would later be reassigned to AM and FM stations in Meridian, Mississippi.)

 In addition to its regular religious programming, WTIS aired The Debra Evans in the Morning Show, The Herman Cain Show, The Pete O'Shea Show and The Adam Smith Show.